 In this screenshot a CUDA kernel involving this line was running on this line 13.1% of the time, with most of the warps waiting for a memory access to complete.
 The colored horizontal range indicates when any kernel observed to be using this source line was on the GPU.
 The height of the colored region indicates the proportion of sampled warps that were observed to be on this line.
-See the NVIDIA CUPTI documentation at https://docs.nvidia.com/cupti/r main.html#r pc sampling for more information on how warps are sampled.
+See the NVIDIA CUPTI documentation for more information on how warps are sampled.

-3.5.4 Complex code: code folding
+3.6.4 Complex code: code folding